Vifez-Series/Electron-practice/README.md

 Do not expect this to be the worlds best next bolt / frost competetor lol this was a passion project coded mainly for fun with barely any seriousness behind it, but if it works it works most practice cores are jumble logic too

 # Features

-- Queues
+- Queues (unranked / ranked, random queue)
 - Arenas
-- Kits
+- Kits (boxing, ndbf, sumo)
+- Leaderboards (Per kit + Global elo)
+- Conversations (/msg, /r)
+- Matches
+- Scoreboard (configurable)
+- Tablist (configurable)
+- Join MOTD + Title
+- PlaceholderAPI Support (and custom placeholders)
+- MongoDB For data saving
+- Duels
-- Kit editor
+- Spectate
 - Hotbar
-- Leaderboards / Elo
-- Scoreboard
-- Profiles
-- Data saving (mongo)
-- Tablist (configurable)
+- Build mode
-- PlaceholderAPI Support
+- Elo management
-- Matches
+- Spawn system (/setspawn)
-- Basic chat features (/msg /reply)
+- More command (x64 of whatever in ur hand)
+*And More...*

 # Setup